-In order to set up debugging in PhpStorm, you need to allow Xdebug running on your Frontastic Machine to connect to PhpStorm.
+In order to set up debugging in PhpStorm, you need to allow Xdebug running on your Frontastic sandbox to connect to PhpStorm.

-If you're using Frontastic CLI, you can do this by using
+If you're using Frontastic CLIFrontastic CLI - Our Commandline Interface (CLI) that you can use for frontend development., you can do this by using

 frontastic xdebug.
 Alternatively, you can set up the port forwarding yourself by using